What to do after submitting a report

 Report the incident to other relevant parties

-We also contact the manufacturer or equipment supplier.
-If you hear anything from them, please send their reply to us so we can log it with your report.
+We will contact the manufacturer or equipment supplier.
+If you hear anything from them, please send their reply to us so we can assess it along with your report.

-IRIC log details of all incidents in Scotland involving medical devices and pass these on to the Medicines and Healthcare Products Regulatory Agency (MHRA).
+IRIC always logs details of incidents in Scotland involving medical devices and passes them to the Medicines and Healthcare Products Regulatory Agency (MHRA).
+There’s no requirement for you to notify MHRA and it helps avoid duplication if you don’t.

 If any of the items have been in contact with body fluids or tissues you should fill out a contamination status certificate.